Chester-le-Street: Town biography

 Cade's Road did not fall out of use but was hidden beneath later roads which became the Great North Road, the main route from London and the south to Newcastle and Edinburgh.
-The town's location on the road played a significant role in its development, as well as its name, as inns sprang up to cater for the travelling trade: both riders and horses needed to rest on journeys usually taking days to complete.
-This trade reached a peak in the early 19th century as more and more people and new mail services were carried by stagecoach, before falling off with the coming of the railways.
-The town was bypassed when the A167 was routed around the town, and this was later supplanted by the faster A1(M).
+The town's location on the road played a significant role in its development, as well as its name, as inns sprang up to cater for the travelling trade.
+This trade reached a peak in the early 19th century as more people and new mail services were carried by stagecoach, before declining as railways became more popular.
+The town was bypassed when the A167 road was routed around the town and this was later supplanted by the A1(M) motorway.

-The coal industry also left its mark on the town.
-From the late 17th century onwards coal was dug in increasing quantities in the region.
-Mining was centred around the rivers, for transportation by sea to other parts of the country, and Chester-le-Street was at the centre of the coal being dug and shipped away down the Wear, so a centre of coal related communication and commerce.
-At the same time the growth of the mines and the influx of miners supported local businesses, not just the many inns but new shops and services, themselves bringing in more people to work in them.
+From the late 17th century onwards, coal was dug in increasing quantities in the region.
+At the same time, the growth of the mines and the influx of miners supported local businesses, not just the many inns but new shops and services, themselves bringing in more people to work in them.
 These people would later work in new industries established in the town to take advantage of its good communications and access to raw materials.

-One of the most tragic episodes in the town's history and that of the coal industry in NE England occurred during a miners' strike during the winter of 1811/12.
-Collieries owned by the Dean and Chapter of Durham Cathedral were brought to a standstill by the strike, causing much hardship amongst the people of the town.
-The strike was broken on New Year's Day, 1 January 1812, when the Bishop of Durham, Shute Barrington, sent a detachment of troops from Durham Castle to force a return to work.
-It is thought that this uncharacteristic act by Barrington was due to pressure from the national government in Westminster who were concerned that the strike was affecting industrial output of essential armaments for the Napoleonic Wars.
+The population at the time of the 1841 census was 2,599 inhabitants.

-On the evening of 5 October 1936 the Jarrow Marchers stopped at the town centre after their first day's walk.
+On the evening of 5 October 1936, the Jarrow Marchers stopped at the town centre after their first day's walk.
 The church hall was used to house them before they continued onward the following day.

+Governance

+From 1894 until 2009, local government districts were governed from the town.
+From 1894 to 1974, it had a rural district, which covered the town and outlying villages.
+In 1909, the inner rural district formed an urban district, which covered the town as it was at that time.

+By 1974, the town expanded out of the urban district, during that year's reforms the urban and rural districts, as well as other areas formed a non-metropolitan district.
+It was abolished in 2009 reforms when the non-metropolitan county became a unitary authority.